Spanish Pan con Tomate

 You can toast bread on the grill, in a pan (a grill pan or a regular pan) on in an oven or a toaster oven.
 Allow the edges to get nicely browned.
 I wish I had allowed the bread to toast a bit more, since those little charry bits along the edges give the toasts even more smoky flavor.

-Also known as Catalan Tomato Bread, Spanish Tomato Bread, or Pan con Tomate, this toasted bread with tomatoes and garlic is the most perfect simple appetizer, snack or side.Tweet This
+Pan con Tomate: Also known as Catalan Tomato Bread or Spanish Tomato Bread this toasted bread with tomatoes and garlic is the most perfect simple appetizer, snack or side.Tweet This

 I super clearly remember the first time I had tomato bread in a restaurant many, many years ago.
 We were at a restaurant in NYC called Casa Mono, and someone ordered it “for the table.”
 As soon as it came out, it was gone, and we ordered another batch.
 And then another.
 It occurred to me that the amount of money we were spending on a piece of bread rubbed with a tomato was stupidly high, but it could not be resisted.
 And I went back recently, and guess what?
 Still amazing.

-Well made pan con tomate transcends cost — if you have a chance to visit Casa Mono or Mercado in downtown NYC, don’t miss it — ridiculously perfect tomato bread.
+Well made pan con tomate transcends cost.
+If you have a chance to visit Casa Mono or Mercado Little Spain in downtown NYC, don’t miss it — ridiculously perfect tomato bread.

 But clearly you are here to make it yourself!
 Here’s how: